CircleOfNice/CoreWorker/README.md

 The example ignores the timeout, since we promise that only this time it's really acceptable to wait until the end of days for our copy operation to finish.
 So Process.death allows you to omit this parameter, even though this isn't recommmended and even forbidden when awaiting the ready state of a process.

 ## Use process as stream
-This examples shows how to compose single processes unix-style, but instead of using the pipe operator "|" (e.g. cat file.txt | grep something), you can combine them with the canonical "pipe" method exposed by every node.js stream, including our processes:
+This examples shows how to compose single processes in unix-style, but instead of using the pipe operator "|" (e.g. cat file.txt | grep something), you can combine them with the canonical "pipe" method exposed by every node.js stream, including our processes:

 So lets assume that we want to read a file "/private/movie/project", ...
 ```